syncfusion-content/blazor-docs/blazor/heatmap-chart/appearance.md

 ### JSON binding

-When a list of JSON objects are specified as data source, you can add a template in the data label by using the `LabelTemplate` property, and its value should be bound to the field value from the data source.
-This allows the specified feild value to be displayed as the template for the labels.
+By including the desired field name in the template content, such as **@Template["Value"]**, the value from the data source for the corresponding cell can be displayed in the HeatMap cell as data label template content.

 **Table**

-The following example illustrates how to add a template in the data label using JSON table binding.
+The following example demonstrates how to add a data label template for JSON table binding.

 ```cshtml